What Is Jerusalem Day and Its Prophetic Significance?

 God repeats this point in scripture…

-Jerusalem is clearly an important location to God.
-By what does He mean He will put His name in Jerusalem?
+Jerusalem is clearly central to God’s heart and His holy and prophetic work.
+By what does He mean when He says He will put His name in Jerusalem?

 There are 22 letters in the Hebrew alphabet.
 The 21st letter is shin or sheen.
 In Hebraic understanding, the name of God was not to be spoken or written.
 Yet it was represented in the letter shin, which means Shaddai, one of the names of God.
 El Shaddai means…